 We are secure by the power of God, and yet that doesn’t mean that we can just do anything we want to do.
 There’s a sense in which there’s a human responsibility to security, too.
 And the greatest of Calvinistic teachers and Reform theologians who teach the absolute sovereignty of God also will say, in the very same breath, that there is also laid upon the believer in the Word of God the fact that he must validate his security by holding Christ fast.
 So there’s a human side.

-And these are the warnings that repeat themselves all through the Book of Hebrews.
+And these are the warnings that repeat themselves all through the book of Hebrews.
 Hold on to your hope.
 Hold on to your hope.
 What is hope?
-Hope is simply the trust that God'll keep His promise and do what He said in the end.
-That's what it is.
+Hope is simply the trust that God will keep His promise and do what He said in the end, that’s what it is.
 Hold fast to your guarantee.

 But, you see, that’s how God is.
-You know what?
+You know?
 It may seem like a long time, and it may seem painful in the meantime, but He’ll be here.
 And it’ll all be just like He said it would.
 Won’t it?
-Because He’s faithful.
-He promised.
+Because He’s faithful that promised.

 And so if you believe and your faith is real, you’ll hold on.
 That’s what He’s saying.
 Faith and hope.
 The third thing is simply love.
 “Let us consider one another,” verse 24.
 “Let us consider one another to provoke unto love and good works.”

-Just as we were parting today, he said to me, he lives in Huntington Beach, he said, “Do you have anything going on during the week?”
+And just as we were parting today, he said to me – he lives in Huntington Beach – he said, “Do you have anything going on during the week?”
 Which may be a good hint that not only the hold fast is there but the love and the desire to be in the fellowship is there.